 LCM|Canterbury is led by a council of presidents, composed of students and young adults.

 Allie grew up in the Evangelical Lutheran Church of America in the North Woods of Minnesota.
 She attended Augsburg University in Minneapolis, studying History and Religion.
 While at Augsburg she spent her summers working at Flathead Lutheran Bible Camp in Montana, creating a passion for nurturing spiritual enrichment in youth and embedding a love of hiking.
 She went on to spend two years living and working at Holden Village, a small Lutheran community in the North Cascades of Washington State.
 There, she grew a deep love for community and compost.
-In the Fall of 2018 to the spring of 2021, she took the call of Youth Director at Shepherd of the Hills Lutheran in Flagstaff, AZ, and then in the Fall of 2019 became the Program Coordinator for LCM|Canterbury as well.
+From the Fall of 2018 to the spring of 2021, she took the call of Youth Director at Shepherd of the Hills Lutheran in Flagstaff, AZ.
+In the Fall of 2019 she became the Program Coordinator for LCM|Canterbury.